 Also, there are many times when there is a lot of gap between 2 consecutive board exams, and we know those many days aren’t really required as you would have already done the preparation (and revised) many times.
 So, utilise those days better by taking out some time for your entrance preparation.

-For example, a student preparing for JEE examination needs to have at least 75% marks in class 12th to qualify for all IIT’s/NIT’s/ IIIT’s.
-Lack of awareness about this could cause serious consequences in this case.
+For example, a student preparing for the JEE examination needs to have at least 75% marks in class 12th to qualify for all IIT’s/NIT’s/ IIIT’s.
+Lack of awareness about this could have serious ramifications.

 Strive to put your best foot forward and persevere to be the best version of yourself, you got this!